 Four MIT graduates turned down Big Tech offers in 2022 to build something different.
-Today, their AI-powered code editor Cursor has raised $60 million, reached a $400 million valuation, and transformed how developers write code.
+Today, their AI-powered code editor Cursor has raised over $3.3 billion, reached a $29.3 billion valuation, crossed $1 billion in annualized revenue, and transformed how developers write code — all in under three years.

 Meet Michael Truell, Sualeh Asif, Arvid Lunnemark, and Aman Sanger—the Cursor founders who are revolutionizing software development with artificial intelligence.